-Everyone knows ‘Holidays are coming’, Coca-Cola’s Christmas Truck and Santa Claus are Christmas icons – but Coca-Cola and Cupid go way back, too.
+Everyone knows ‘Holidays are coming’ – Coca-Cola’s Christmas Truck and Santa Claus are Christmas icons – but Coca-Cola and Cupid go way back, too…

+And there have been lots of romantic moments for us throughout the years.
 In 1973, a Coca-Cola USA promotion echoed the ‘love and harmony’ message from the famous 1971 ‘I'd Like To Buy The World A Coke’ ad (also known as ‘Hilltop’).

 This mini-movie featured a vending machine in a busy Istanbul shopping mall – customised with a hidden camera, the machine dispensed free Coca-Cola to couples who showed their love with a hug or kiss.

 Love is in the air

-The first-ever ad made from 100% recyclable packaging, the story shows two plastic bottles that fall in love as they meet over and over again as they’re constantly bought, recycled and turned into new bottles.
+The first-ever ad made from 100% recyclable packaging, the story shows two plastic bottles that fall in love and meet over and over again as they’re constantly bought, recycled and turned into new bottles.

 The Love Story ad is just one part of our commitment to recycling and recyclable packaging.
 Find out more about our ambition for a sustainable future.

 - Don’t have nightmares!
 Fanta’s Twisted Carnival ghoul spotted around London

 - Dry January tips: The mocktails that’ll see you over the finish line

 - Jourdan Dunn and GLACÉAU smartwater host party-season survival retreat